SHENG-X/simple-resume/docs/changelog/README.md

 All notable changes to this project will be documented in this file.

+### July 1, 2020

+- Replaced old textarea with new textarea.
+The new textarea supports multilevel lists and spellchecker.

 ### June 29, 2020

 - Added Eevee template.